Facultad de Ciencias de la Empresa Facultad de Ciencias de la Empresa Facultad de Ciencias de la Empresa

 1. Identify the fundamentals of the administration and direction of organizations.

-3. Identify the elements, skills and attitudes necessary for good business management and organization.
+3. Identify the essential elements, skills, and attitudes required for effective business management and organization.

 4. Apply different criteria to classify a company.